Camden-Kirkpatrick/neetcode.io/notes/8_sorting.md

 - Worst case O(n^2)
 - Space O(log n) average

+## Counting Sort
+- Counts how many times each value appears
+- Rebuilds the array from those counts
+- Time O(n + k)
+- Space O(k)
+- Very fast when the value range is small
+- Rarely practical when values are large or widely spread out

 If you want a simple algorithm that is easy to trace by hand, insertion sort is often the better starting point.

 If you want consistently good runtime, merge sort is a strong choice.

 If you want a fast in-place algorithm with very good average performance, quick sort is often the better choice.

+If the values are non-negative integers in a small range, counting sort can be very efficient.